 In the event of a loss of external site power, there is an automatic transfer switch that initiates backup battery power to maintain power to the site control systems.
-This allows the site to maintain visibility of the site until an Operations and Maintenance Staff representative can perform a site assessment.
+This allows the site to maintain visibility of the site until the SQLV representative can perform a site assessment.
 The target response time for this scenario is two (2) hours after weather or safety conditions permit.